AndreasChrisafopoulos/fpga-hdmi-pong/README.md

 3. Add `constraints/PONG_multiplayer.xdc` as a constraints file.
 4. Set `TOP_hdmi_pong_multiplayer` as the synthesis top module.
 5. Run synthesis and implementation.
-6. Generate the bitstream and program the FPGA board.
+6. Generate the bitstream and program the Boolean Board.

 The supplied constraints file contains the clock, HDMI, button, switch, LED, and seven-segment display pin assignments used by the verified hardware implementation.

 ## Controls